 The same goes for your life narrative.
 Whatever you allow to consume your time is EXACTLY what your life is filled with.
 You are making those things more important than others.
 What story are you communicating?

-If you feel like you are sharing a narrative that does not match who you are and what you hold to be important, here are a few ways to get started in changing the story:
+If you feel like you are sharing a narrative that does not match who you are in Christ and what is truly important, here are a few ways to get started in changing the story:

 Pick your top three things that are absolutely, without a doubt, most important to you.
 Remember you cannot give 100% of your energy to 100% of the people 100% of the time.
-By selecting your top three ways you would like to show up for your priorities, you are able to physically see what should be taking up most of your time.
+By selecting your top three things, you are able to physically see what should be taking up most of your time.

 Declutter the Schedule